Updated: Jun 1

 Consider tandem feeding your toddler and your newborn.
 Your milk will revert back to colostrum just prior to your new baby’s birth and your toddler can help you to avoid day 3 engorgement when your milk comes in again!

 So the next time someone questions you, offer some of these amazing facts.
 Try not to let the opinions and comments of others sway you.
-Breastfeeding beyond baby’s first birthday is normal.
+Breastfeeding beyond the baby’s first birthday is normal.
 Be confident in your decision to continue to breastfeed and enjoy the benefits for as long as you and your baby choose to.

-This article was written by Mama You've Got This Lactation Expert Rowena Gray, a mother to 3 young daughters, nurse, midwife and International Board Certified Lactation Consultant (IBCLC) and has been both a consumer and giver of copious amounts of breastfeeding advice!
+This article was written by Parents You've Got This Lactation Expert Rowena Gray, a mother to 3 young daughters, nurse, midwife and International Board Certified Lactation Consultant (IBCLC) and has been both a consumer and giver of copious amounts of breastfeeding advice!
 She is the author of ‘Born to Breastfeed - the first six weeks and beyond’ available in bookstores and online.
 Rowena has a private Lactation Consultant practice in Melbourne. www.rowenagray.com.au